15 Yard Maintenance Tasks to Do Now

 Clean Up Debris

 Another priority for your yard maintenance is picking up debris in the form of leaves, rocks, twigs and branches.
 This will make your yard look neater while promoting new grass growth.
 By cleaning up debris, you also make it easier to assess winter damage.
+If winter is around the corner, you have to get to these off-season gardening tasks right away!

 Pull Up Dead Annuals